francisco-camargo/dev-workflow/src/vscode/README.md

 ![1705460722378](image/README/1705460722378.png)

 ## Delayed `--reload`

+Due to the delayed `--reload` (see subsection below), it's worth it to *clone the repo within WSL* and launch `docker-compose` from there, instead of directly from Windows.
+This will remove delay observed between making a change is made to the code and seeing the change take effect in the web application!

 I have noticed that when a change is made to the code in the host machine, it takes several seconds before the change is picked up by the containerized instance of `uvicorn` when using the `--reload` flag.
 [This](https://youtu.be/SDa3v4Quj7Y?si=IauV72FmPa4kyS8r&t=384) video explains a possible reason why.
 The solution is to clone repos directly into WSL.